jackdylanho/SQL_Project-Supermarket_Sales_Analysis/README.md

 Here's the breakdown:

-- Branch C has the highest total sales among the three branches with a total of 390.
+- Branch A has the highest total sales among the three branches with a total of 340.

-- Branch A and Branch B have nearly identical total sales with 341 and 338 respectively.
+- Branch B and Branch C have nearly identical total sales with 332 and 328 respectively.
 This indicates a uniform distribution of sales between these two branches.

-- **Overall Top-Selling Product Line:**
-    Home and Lifestyle is the most popular product line across all branches, with a total of 197 sales.
+- Overall Top-Selling Product Line: Fashion Accessories is the most popular product line across all branches, with a total of 178 sales.

 - **Top-Selling Product Lines by Branch:**

     - Branch A: Home and Lifestyle leads with 65 sales.
-    - Branch B: Electronic Accessories lead with 61 sales.
+    - Branch B: Sports and Travel leads with 62 sales.
-    - Branch C: Home and Lifestyle leads with 70 sales.
+    - Branch C: Food and Beverages leads with 66 sales.

 - **Product Line Popularity:**

+    - Fashion Accessories: Most popular overall with 178 sales.
+    - Electronic Accessories: Second most popular overall with 170 sales.
-    - Home and Lifestyle: Most popular in both Branch A and Branch C.
+    - Home and Lifestyle: Most popular in Branch A.
+    - Sports and Travel: Most popular in Branch B.
-    - Electronic Accessories: Most popular in Branch B and the second most popular overall.
+    - Food and Beverages: Most popular in Branch C.

 ### 3. Transaction Value